ebi-gene-expression-group/tertiary_workflows_docs/docs/scripts_for_r_packages.rst

 Writing scripts
 ***************

-Each wrapper script should be named to reflect the r package and the function.
-For example a wrapper for the calculateCPM() function of scater will be called scater-calculate-cpm.R.
+Each wrapper script should be named to reflect the r package and the functions called as closely as possible.
+For example a wrapper for the single calculateCPM() function of scater will be called scater-calculate-cpm.R.
+For more complex wrappers involving multiple function calls, make sure your naming is sensible and easily interpretable by the user.
+We prefer hyphenated script names.

-The script content should be as demonstrated in https://github.com/ebi-gene-expression-group/r-seurat-scripts/blob/master/seurat-read-10x.R.
-Specifically:
+An example wrapper scripts is `seurat-read-10x.R <https://github.com/ebi-gene-expression-group/r-seurat-scripts/blob/master/seurat-read-10x.R>`_ from the r-seurat-scripts package.
+Some useful conventions demonstrated there are:

 Use 'env' to locate the Rscript binary in the hash-bang: